Mississippi homecoming queen boots game-winning extra point

 Kaylee Foster was crowned homecoming queen of Ocean Springs High School before Friday night's football game.

-Local news outlets report she then put on her helmet and pads and booted the Ocean Springs Greyhounds to victory.
+She then put on her football uniform and later kicked the winning extra point to lead her team to a 13-12 victory over George County High School, local news outlets reported.

-Foster had the game-winning extra point Friday night in her school's 13-12 overtime victory over George County High School.
-She kicked two field goals earlier, giving her a majority of the team's points.
+Foster kicked two field goals earlier, giving her a majority of the team's points.

-Primarily a soccer player, Foster's been kicking with the football varsity since she was a sophomore.
-She became the first female to score a point for Ocean Springs last year.
-She's also got the quick-change down — she's been a member of the homecoming court for four years.
+Primarily a soccer player, Foster has been kicking with the football varsity since she was a sophomore.
+She's been a member of the homecoming court for four years.

+She put her crown back on after the game, posing for photos in her football uniform and tiara.

+Asked whether she was more nervous before the homecoming queen announcement or before her kick, she told The Mississippi Press , "I was pretty sure I wasn't going to be homecoming queen, but I was pretty sure I was going to make that kick."

 Comments